luchak/qpa-format/README.md

 # QPA: Lossy Audio Compression for PICO-8

+⚠️ **NOTE**: on 2023-09-06, QPA was updated in a way that broke encoder/decoder compatibility, so you may have to re-encode files if you want to update your decoder code.
+I'll try not to break compatibility again.
+The breaking changes should greatly increase encoder stability/safety and somewhat increase quality.

 Questionable PICO-8 Audio (QPA) is an adaptation of the [Quite OK Audio Format (QOA)](https://qoaformat.org/) for the [PICO-8](https://www.lexaloffle.com/pico-8.php) platform.
 Its benefits include: